 There are a few certified classics in Turkish science fiction, but Dünyayı Kurtaran Adam towers over them all.

 I was first turned onto Dünyayı Kurtaran Adam by my good friend Niles Ingram who shared his story with me while we drove to DC, trailing the Baltimore movers who were delivering his furniture to his new house.
 Niles is an entertaining traveling companion and told me he had pitched a story related to the development of the submarine and thought the concept fit in nicely with the direction NIA was taking with his work.
 It started with a conversation about inventions in which the inventor is killed by his/her invention.
 Take for instance Horace Lawson Hunley, a US Confederate marine engineer and inventor of the first combat submarine, named of course after the inventor, the CSS Hunley.
 During routine exercises the submarine had already sunk twice.
 This did not stop Lawson Hunley from commanding the vessel himself.
 Unfortunately the submarine failed to resurface drowning not only Lawson Hunley, but also seven other crew members in 1863.

-If this submarine accident occurred today, as a US flagged vessel launched from a Texas port, the families or relatives of the drowned seamen would be advised to seek help from a qualified maritime lawyer so the rights of the deceased are protected and the survivors receive the compensation they deserve.
+If this submarine accident occurred today, as a US flagged vessel launched from a Texas port, the families or relatives of the drowned seamen would be advised to seek help from a qualified maritime lawyer in TX so the rights of the deceased are protected and the survivors receive the compensation they deserve.
 At the time of the submarine accident, the Jones Act the body of law that defines the legal rights of sailors who are injured and the surviving family members of seamen who are killed while working on board a floating vessel was not yet enacted.
 You can see how Dünyayı Kurtaran Adam’s latest work involving the development of technology might have been influenced by this true story.